 GPMCT works with willing landowners on a voluntary basis to conserve lands of ecological, scenic, recreational, agricultural and historic significance in northwestern Hancock County.
-While there are many methods of conserving family lands, land trusts most often choose one of the following tools as the most appropriate for a given property.
+While there are many methods of conserving family lands, land trusts most often choose one of the following tools.

 Donation of land with significant conservation or recreation values is a wonderful gift to the community, and an important legacy for a family to leave behind.

-Sale of land to GPMCT requires a capital campaign and associated expenses for the trust, but may be just the option for a property with exceptional conservation and/or recreation values.
-In such cases, GPMCT may seek to negotiate with a willing landowner for a “bargain sale.”
-A sale substantially below appraised value can be considered a tax-deductible charitable donation – resulting in a win-win situation for both GPMCT and the seller.
+Sale of land to GPMCT requires a capital campaign and associated expenses for the trust, but may be the best option for a property with exceptional conservation and/or recreation values.
+In such cases, GPMCT may seek to negotiate with a landowner for a “bargain sale.”
+A sale substantially below appraised value can be considered a tax-deductible charitable donation – benefiting both GPMCT and the seller.

 Because stewardship of conservation easements and ownership of land are serious long-term obligations, GPMCT will thoroughly evaluate any conservation offer to determine whether it fits our criteria for conservation values and benefit to the public, and what stewardship obligations it would bring.

-For more information on conserving family lands with GPMCT, call Executive Director Cheri Domina at 207 469-6929 or e-mail firstname.lastname@example.org.
+For more information on conserving family lands with GPMCT, call the Executive Director at 207 469-6929 or e-mail [email protected].

-Visit our friends at Maine Coast Heritage Trust for some wonderful conservation information as well.
+Download this Maine Coast Heritage Trust guide for more conservation information as well.